 • The Best Lawyers in America®: Ones to Watch – Commercial Litigation (2021-2022, 2024-2025)

-Nathan is licensed to practice law in Utah and has represented clients in state and federal courts at both the trial and appellate levels across the U.S.
+Nathan is licensed to practice law in Utah and represents clients in state and federal courts at both the trial and appellate levels across the U.S.

 • Obtained affirmance on appeal of summary-judgment ruling dismissing plaintiffs’ “true quiet title” and contract-based claims following dismissal, without appeal, of plaintiff’s TILA claims arising from alleged fraud in the inducement of a home refinance transaction.
 Lunt v.
 Nationstar Mortgage, 800 F. App’x 627 (10th Cir.
 2020).